blurrycontour/zuul-gerrit/doc/source/tenants.rst

       changes in response to proposed changes, and Zuul will read configuration files in all of their branches.

+      Project names in this list can also be regular expressions.

       .. attr:: <project>

          The items in the list may either be simple string values of